Salmandabbakuti/superfluid-devmode-dashboard/README.md

 1. If you encounter any issues deploying the Superfluid contracts, make sure you have a local blockchain running on port `8545` and that you have started a Hardhat node using `npx hardhat node`.
 Check Hardhat errors and try running npx hardhat clean and then `npx hardhat node` again.
 Rerun the deploy script: `npx hardhat run scripts/deploy.js --network localhost`.

 2. If you encounter any issues deploying the Superfluid subgraph, make sure you have started the local docker containers using `docker-compose up -d`.
-Also, make sure you have generated the subgraph code using `npm run codegen`.
+Wait for a few seconds to ensure that the containers have started completely before running next commands.
+This will give them enough time to initialize and set up the required services.
+Make sure you have generated the subgraph code using `npm run codegen`.
 Check Docker container logs for errors: `docker logs <container-name>`.
 If you are still having issues, kill the docker containers using `docker-compose down` and try again.

 ## Credits & Resources: